f4exb/sdrangel/plugins/channelrx/chanalyzer/readme.md

 ![Channel Analyzer markers](../../../doc/img/ChAnalyzerNG_plugin_scope4.png)

 Use Shift and mouse left click to set a new marker.
 There is a maximum of two markers with a different status:
   - The first marker (A) will display time (2) and value on the scale side of the view (1).
-Value units are whatever corresponds to the trace type and is suffixed by a multiplier character (see next).
-Time units are in seconds suffixed by a  multiplier character
+Value units are whatever corresponds to the trace type and is suffixed with a multiplier character (see next).
+Time units are in seconds suffixed with a  multiplier character
   - The second marker (B) will display time difference (3) and value difference (4) with the first marker on the opposite side of the scales.
-Displayed values are suffixed by a multiplier character.
+Displayed values are suffixed with a multiplier character.

-Displayed values are suffixed by a multiplier character:
+Displayed values are suffixed with a multiplier character:
   - **p**: pico (times 1e-12)
   - **n**: nano (times 1e-9)
   - **u**: micro (times 1e-6)